snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/stack-overflow-connector.md

 ## Custom Setup

 Custom setup is for admins who want to edit the default values for settings.
-Once you click on the 'Custom Setup' option, you will see three other tabs: Users, Content, and Sync.
+Once you click on the 'Custom Setup' option, you see three other tabs: Users, Content, and Sync.

 ### Users